kirschbaum-development/nova-inline-relationship/README.md

     }
 }
 ```
 **_NOTE:_** You will need to add a Nova Resource for `Image` - all of the fields and rules will be retrieved from the specified resource.
-You must specify the resource as the third argument to the Relationship field.
+You must specify the resource as the third argument to the Relationship field as illustrated above.

 ## Adding related models